The Center for Life Beyond Reed

 • you do not feel that you know the candidate well enough or cannot remember enough about them to provide a substantive, detailed letter;

-• You do not feel that you are the right person to recommend them for the fellowship or job;
+• you do not feel that you are the right person to recommend them for the opportunity;

 *Recommendation letters that come in after the deadline for national fellowships will never be considered as a part of the candidate's application by the foundation, and will therefore greatly disadvantage the candidate.